vega/vega-lite/site/docs/data.md

 {% include table.html props="values,format" source="InlineData" %}

-For example, the following specification embeds an inline data table with two rows and two columns (`a` and `b`).
+For example, the following specification embeds an inline data table with nine rows and two columns (`a` and `b`).

 <span class="vl-example" data-name="bar"></span>